ejektaflex/Percale/README.md

     BonusDamage.serializer().toCodec()
 ).build()

-// Register the component when Minecraft loads..
-Registry.register(Registries.DATA_COMPONENT_TYPE, Identifier.of("mymod", "bonus_damage"), BONUS_DAMAGE)
+// Register the component when Minecraft loads Registry.register(Registries.DATA_COMPONENT_TYPE, Identifier.of("mymod", "bonus_damage"), BONUS_DAMAGE)

 // Later, lets say you have an item...